duncanberger/Bioinformatics_tutorials/README.md

 # Bioinformatics_tutorials

-A repository for the documentation of methods for common bioinformatics workflows.
+A personal repository for the documentation of methods for common bioinformatics workflows.

+Please note, this will be continuously updated.